-There are a couple of ways to manipulate dough, and I wanted to try them all.
+There are many manipulable variables within a pasta dough, and I wanted to try them all.
 Would the type of flour make a difference?
 What kind of ratio of flour to egg yolk to egg white would yield the best pasta?
 Does adding salt or olive oil matter?
 Yeah, it's a lot to test.
 Aren't you glad I did it all for you?

-That said, if you want to get more serious, "00" flour, with its powdery texture, can yield even silkier noodles.
-Semolina adds a heartiness and a rougher texture that'll help sauces cling better to your noodles.
-Some folks like to add a combination of semolina and "00"—I haven't tested all the permutations, but stay tuned.
-I just may take the insanity to a whole new level.
+That said, if you want to get more serious, 00 flour, with its powdery texture, can yield even silkier noodles, and semolina adds a heartiness and a rougher texture that'll help sauces cling better to your noodles.
+Some folks like to add a combination of semolina and 00—I haven't tested all the permutations, but stay tuned.
+I just might take the insanity to a whole new level.

-Now that I had my flour selected, it was time to test different sources of moisture.
+With my flour selected, it was time to test different sources of moisture.
 My first step was to make three doughs, keeping the hydration level as consistent as possible across the board.
-I used three, equal measurements of all-purpose flour as my baseline; one batch got water, one batch got egg whites, and the third got egg yolks.* I added just as much as I needed to make the dough come together.
+I used three equal measurements of all-purpose flour as my baseline; one batch got water, one batch got egg whites, and the third got egg yolks.*** I added just as much as I needed to make the dough come together.
 This is what I wound up with; you can probably tell which is which.

 *** I stuck with large eggs for all my tests, and even weighed them to make sure that I was adding consistent amounts of water, protein, and fat to each dough.

 The water-only pasta (right) was a total bust—the noodles were bland, mushy, and...well...watery.
-And the egg white pasta (center) wasn't much better.
-Whites are almost 90% water, so while the noodles weren't quite as bad as the water-based version, which literally fell apart and stuck to each other in a big, gluey mass, they definitely weren't winners.
-The yolks (left), on the other hand, made a beautiful, golden dough.
+And the egg white pasta (center) wasn't much better: Whites are almost 90% water, so, while the noodles weren't quite as bad as the water-based version, which literally fell apart and stuck to each other in a big, gluey mass, they definitely weren't winners.
+The yolks, on the other hand, made a beautiful, golden dough (left).
 Yolks contain about 48% water, 17% protein, and around 33% fat.
 More yolks will deliver more color, more egg flavor, and silkier noodles.

 Unfortunately, that high fat content complicates things a little bit.
-Though not exactly scientifically accurate, you can think of that fat as making the gluten proteins all slippery, preventing them from building a strong network—when I tested this using different amounts of olive oil, I found that, sure enough, more oil made for softer, mushier, less elastic noodles.
-And, to complicate matters, I had a really hard time getting the flour and yolks to come together.
-It was a dry, tough dough that's difficult to mix and knead; not exactly beginner-friendly.
+Though it's not exactly scientifically accurate, you can think of that fat as making the gluten proteins all slippery, preventing them from building a strong network—when I tested this using different amounts of olive oil, I found that, sure enough, more oil made for softer, mushier, less elastic noodles.
+And, to complicate matters even further, I had a really hard time getting the flour and yolks to come together.
+It was a dry, tough dough that was difficult to mix and knead—not exactly beginner-friendly.

-To figure out exactly how much flour to use with my eggs—technically speaking, to find my ideal hydration level—I made five batches of dough.
+To figure out exactly how much flour to use with my eggs—to find my ideal hydration level, technically speaking—I made five batches of dough.
 Using the same ratio of yolk and egg white for each, I began with four ounces of flour and, moving in half-ounce increments, added flour to each batch until I could no longer get the dough to come together.

-After kneading them for ten minutes each, they looked like this:
+After I'd kneaded these doughs for 10 minutes each, they looked like this:

-Ultimately, the sweet spot that I—and my blind tasters—settled on is one whole egg (1.4 ounces white; .6 ounces yolk) and two yolks (1.2 ounces yolk) for every five ounces of flour.
-The one on the left was so wet that the noodles stuck together; the one on the right was dense and almost stiff.
-But the middle pasta, our unanimous winner, makes a dough that's relatively easy to mix and knead, but isn't so wet that the pasta sticks to the roller or itself.
-It tastes good, looks good, and has that signature delicate, satiny texture.
+Ultimately, the sweet spot that I, and my blind-tasters, settled on was one whole egg (1.4 ounces white and 0.6 ounce yolk) and two yolks (1.2 ounces yolk) for every five ounces of flour.
+The dough represented by the pasta strands on the left was so wet that the noodles stuck together; the one on the right was dense and almost stiff.
+The middle pasta, our unanimous winner, was made with a dough that was relatively easy to mix and knead, but not so wet that the pasta stuck to the roller or itself.
+It tasted good, looked good, and had that signature delicate, satiny texture.

 Step 1: Make a Well